schowdhuri/uport-devdocs/markdown/docs/credentials/verification tutorial.md

 The Creator process provides the owner of the uPort identity with a new credential to add to their list of credentials.
 The Requester process allows an app to request that credential from them when the need arises.

-For more information on this tutorial and the code, please visit the [uport-credentials repo](https://github.com/uport-project/uport-credentials).
+For more information on this library and the code, please visit the [uport-credentials repo](https://github.com/uport-project/uport-credentials).

 To get started, download the repo, run install, run build, and finally access the code for this tutorial in the **examples** folder: